jeancochrane/pytest-flask-sqlalchemy/README.md

 Flask-SQLAlchemy"](http://alexmic.net/flask-sqlalchemy-pytest/) helped
 establish the basic approach on which this plugin builds.

+Many thanks to [Igor Ghisi](https://github.com/igortg/), who donated the PyPi package name.
+Igor had been working on a similar plugin and proposed combining efforts.
+Thanks to Igor, the plugin name is much stronger.

 ## <a name="copyright"></a>Copyright

 Copyright (c) 2018 Jean Cochrane and DataMade.
 Released under the MIT License.